 Turning to the share of covered employees among firms, figure 1 reveals a bimodal distribution.
 While about 40% of all employees work in firms which do not apply any collective or firm-level agreement, another half of all employees works in firms with more than 80% of covered workforce.
-So either firms apply a collective or a firm-level agreement and have a high share of covered employees, or they do not subject themselves to collective coverage at all.
+So either firms do not subject themselves to collective coverage at all or they have a relatively high share of covered employees.
+Yet even in the latter case there are employees paid according to individual contracts.

 Table 3 reports summary statistics for cell-level net union density NUD.
-Whereas the first row reports raw numbers for the cells, the second row provides an employment-weighted measure by summarizing at the individual level.
-With respective average NUD of 19 and 23%, net union density is markedly lower than collective bargaining coverage.
+Whereas the first row reports raw numbers for the cells, the second row provides an employmentweighted measure by summarizing at the individual level.12 With respective average NUD of 19 and 23%, net union density is markedly lower than collective bargaining coverage.
 Again, the numbers match those in the literature.